MHESAC/ghpages/README.md

 > rake test
 ```

-Push to any branch other than `gh-pages` and CircleCI will build and deploy to test.
+Push to any branch other than `master` and CircleCI will build and deploy to test.

-Push to the `gh-pages` branch to deploy to production.
+Push to the `master` branch to deploy to production.